abarker/pytest-helper/doc/sphinx_docs/index.rst

 file.

 In order to simplify the functional interface, some of these helper functions use very basic introspection look up the names of modules.
-Others use introspection to modify a module's global variables.
+Other functions use introspection to modify a module's global variables.
 Some people might object to the use of introspection "magic," but the level used by these functions is less than what pytest itself does already.
 Where introspection is used, a